 - The suitability of the cable modem for the level of service.
 Some older modems may not be capable of handling higher speeds, based on your level of service.
 If you believe you may have the incorrect modem for your level of service, please contact Customer Service for a replacement.

-The table below shows advertised maximum downstream and upstream speeds as compared to the median actual downstream and upstream sustained speeds for the Optimum 25 (formerly Optimum Online), Optimum 50 (formerly Ultra 50) and Optimum 100 (formerly Ultra 101) levels of Service during the peak period of 7pm-11pm Monday through Friday as of September - October 2015 as reported by the FCC in its "MEASURING BROADBAND AMERICA" report released December 1, 2016 (the "2016 FCC Report").
+The table below shows advertised maximum downstream and upstream speeds as compared to the median actual downstream and upstream sustained speeds for the Optimum 60 and Optimum 100 levels of Service during the peak period of 7pm-11pm Monday through Friday, based on September 2017 data collected from the SamKnows FCC Measuring Broadband America panel and contained in the FCC's Eighth Measuring Broadband America report released December 2018 (the "Eighth MBA Report").